-"Service-learning is education in action, developing critical-thinking and problem-solving skills, taking on real issues such as hunger, homelessness, and diversity, and valuing people of all ages as citizens with talents to offer." (www.nylc.org)
+"Service-learning is education in action, developing critical-thinking and problem-solving skills, taking on societal issues such as hunger, homelessness, and diversity, and valuing people of all ages as citizens with talents to offer." (www.nylc.org)

 Courses with a service-learning component may be some of the most meaningful courses of your academic career.
 These courses offer you a chance to apply your conceptual knowledge to a real-work situation and see first-hand how your education will better prepare you to improve your community and our world.

 Service-learning courses give you the opportunity to take what you've learned in the classroom and apply it to make a difference.
-Service-learning provides real world experiences that help develop leadership skills, foster professional development, appreciate diversity, and provide opportunities for increased understanding of course material.
+Service-learning provides opportunities to help develop leadership skills, foster professional development, appreciate diversity, and provide opportunities for increased understanding of course material.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.